medined/perl-5-by-example/perl_5_by_example/glossary.md

 ## Parameter

 Some functions need outside information before they can perform their tasks.
 The outside information is called a parameter.
-For example, the <TT>print()</TT> function needs to know what it should print and where.
+For example, the *print()* function needs to know what it should print and where.

 ## Polymorphism

 Polymorphism is a term from the object-oriented world.
-It means that a child class can redefine a method already defined in the parent class.
-Chapter 14, "<A href="ch14.htm">What Are Objects?</A>," discusses polymorphism.
+It means that a child class can redefine a method already defined in the parent class. [](./objects.md) discusses polymorphism.

 ## Port